This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Ruin bars, which are old derelict buildings turned into eclectic hangout spots, have become the highlight of Budapest’s nightlife scene.
 The largest and most popular ruin bar, Szimpla Kert, first opened its doors back in 2002 and moved around a few times before settling in the Jewish Quarter in 2004.

-Here, you can expect alternative music and unique furniture, including bathtubs and large bunnies as you can see above.
 Today Szimpla Kert also hosts a farmers’ market and flea market during the day on the weekend and live music and film screenings at night.
-And there’s a restaurant upstairs which serves up some delicious Mexican inspired dishes.
+And there’s a restaurant upstairs that serves some delicious Mexican-inspired dishes.

 Szimpla Kert can be explored as part of a wider ruin bar tour or on your own.
 For the best photo ops, I suggest visiting during the day when there is better light and fewer people.
 It can get very crowded at night!